Marcus Buchecha: Ultimate Fighting Championship

 On July 7, 2025, it was reported that Almeida had signed with Ultimate Fighting Championship; he made his promotional debut against Martin Buday on July 26, 2025, at UFC on ABC 9.
 He lost the fight by unanimous decision.

-Almeida is scheduled to face Kennedy Nzechukwu on December 13, 2025, at UFC on ESPN 73.
+Almeida faced Kennedy Nzechukwu on December 13, 2025, at UFC on ESPN 73.
+Despite Nzechukwu being deducted one point due to an eye poke, the bout ended via unanimous draw.

+Almeida was scheduled to face Max Gimenis on April 25, 2026 at UFC Fight Night 274.
+However, Gimenis withdrew because of a broken foot and was replaced by former LFA Light Heavyweight Champion Ryan Spann.
+He lost the fight via knockout in round two.